USCGC Citrus

 USCGC Citrus (WAGL-300/WLB-300/WMEC-300) was a Cactus (A)-class seagoing buoy tender built in 1942 in Duluth, Minnesota, and now operated by the navy of the Dominican Republic.

 During World War II, the 180-foot ship helped build LORAN stations on the Aleutian Islands.
 From 1945 to 1979, Citrus largely helped maintain aids to navigation in Alaskan waters.
 In 1980, she was converted into a medium-endurance cutter homeported at Coos Bay, Oregon.

 In 1995, after 51 years' service, it was transferred to the Dominican Navy, which commissioned it Almirante Juan Alejandro Acosta.

 Ship's history

 After the Coast Guard took over the United States Lighthouse Service in 1939, the plans for the USLS Juniper class of 177 ft seagoing buoy tenders were modified to 180 ft.
 These were built in three classes.
 The Cactus (A) class had 12 vessels, the Mesquite (B) class had six, and the Iris (C) class had 20.
 Twenty were built at one of two shipyards in Duluth, Minnesota.

-Citrus was laid down 29 April 1942 at the Marine Iron & Shipbuilding Corporation in Duluth.
+Citrus was laid down on 29 April 1942 at the Marine Iron & Shipbuilding Corporation in Duluth.
 She was launched on 15 August 1942 and commissioned on 3 April 1943.